sefinek24/Cloudflare-WAF-Expressions/README.md

 ## 🤝 Pull requests
 If you have any suggestions or improvements, feel free to open a [Pull request](https://github.com/sefinek/Cloudflare-WAF-Expressions/pulls).
 Your contributions are highly appreciated and will help keep this list up-to-date and effective against the latest threats.

-## ❤️ Star the repo
-If you found this repository useful, please consider giving it a **star** ⭐.
-Thank you!

 ## 🔖 License